Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Gradients of Geometric Parameters

 \section{Gradients of Geometric Parameters}

-To differentiate the residual error in~\eqref{eqt:residual-error} with respect to the geometric parameter $\geomParam$ using the chain rule, we need to have the gradient $\partial \contactWrench_{(\cdot)} / \partial \geomParam$ from the simulator~\eqref{eqt:simulator}.
-However, this feature is absent in most of the existing differentiable rigid-body simulators.
-In this section, we describe how we implement this gradient derivation on top of the Jade simulator~\cite{yang2024jade}.
+To differentiate the error between the model prediction~$\contactWrench_{t}$ and the measurement~$\gtContactWrench_{t}$ with respect to the geometric parameter~$\geomParam$, we require the gradient $\partial \contactWrench_{(\cdot)} / \partial \geomParam$ from the simulator~\eqref{eqt:simulator}.
+However, this feature is absent in most existing differentiable rigid-body simulators.
+To address this limitation, we extend the Jade simulator to support differentiation with respect to geometric parameters~\cite{yang2024jade}.
+Our key design choice is to model contact features not only as functions of configuration but also as functions of the geometric parameter.
+In this section, we detail the derivation and implementation of this gradient.